DPDK/dpdk/doc/guides/sample_app_ug/vm_power_management.rst

 Host Operating System
 ~~~~~~~~~~~~~~~~~~~~~

-The Host OS must also have the *apci_cpufreq* module installed, in some cases
+The DPDK Power Library can use either the *acpi_cpufreq* or *intel_pstate*
+kernel driver for the management of core frequencies.
+In many cases
-the *intel_pstate* driver may be the default Power Management environment.
+the *intel_pstate* driver is the default Power Management environment.

+Should the *acpi-cpufreq* driver be required, the *intel_pstate* module must
+be disabled, and *apci_cpufreq* module loaded in its place.

-To enable *acpi_cpufreq* and disable *intel_pstate*, add the following
+To disable *intel_pstate* driver, add the following to the grub Linux
-to the grub Linux command line:
+command line:

 .. code-block:: console